terraform-google-modules/terraform-example-foundation/3-networks-dual-svpc/README.md

 **Note:** If you are using MacOS, replace `cp -RT` with `cp -R` in the relevant commands.
 The `-T` flag is needed for Linux, but causes problems for MacOS.

+### Networking Architecture

+This step makes use of the **Hub-and-Spoke** architecture, and more details can be found described at the **Networking** section of the [Google cloud security foundations guide](https://cloud.google.com/architecture/security-foundations/networking).
+To see the version that makes use the Dual Shared VPC mode, check the step [3-networks-dual-svpc](../3-networks-dual-svpc).

 ### Using Dedicated Interconnect